ost-ing/dac8564/README.md

     let mut dac = dac8564::Dac::new(nss, ldac, enable);
     dac.enable();

+    // Prepare the transfer, the payload value here is the data that needs to be
-    // Blocking call.
-Set value to 1000 on the DAC dac.prepare_transfer(Channel::A, 1000, |payload| {
+    // written to some kind of buffer, e.g. for DMA or Interrupt usage. dac.prepare_transfer(Channel::A, 1000, |payload| {
-        // Write values to a DMA buffer
+        // Write payload values to a DMA buffer
     });
 }
 ```